entrity/stackedit-computer-vision/papers-read/Detail/Visual Relationship Detection with Language Priors.md

 A rank loss combines the language module and the appearance module, comparing the target triplet and the highest-ranked non-target triplet.

 ## TMI

+- uses RCNN for object proposals at test time

 ## Related Work